php-fig/fig-standards/proposed/event-dispatcher.md

 ## Dispatcher

 A Dispatcher is a service object implementing `EventDispatcherInterface`.
-It is responsible for invoking listeners supplied by a Listener Provider for the Event dispatched.
+It is responsible for retrieving Listeners from a Listener Provider for the Event dispatched, and invoking each Listener with that Event.

 A Dispatcher: